volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 ## Summary

-In this article we have created a simple Contact Form using React, Formik and Yup libraries.
+In this article, we created a simple Contact Form using React, Formik and Yup libraries.

-I hope you liked these awesome library stack and will try it in your next project.
+Hope you enjoyed this awesome library and will try it in your next project.

-However, remember that we have touched only a little part of all feature that are provided by Formik, so make sure to check the [documentation](https://formik.org/docs/overview) out to learn more.
+However, keep in mind that we've only touched on a small portion of all the features Formik offers.

+So be sure to check out the [documentation](https://formik.org/docs/overview) to learn more.